 - Upload the SVG into Cricut Design Space.

 - Insert the SVG into a new canvas.

 - Resize the design to fit your project.

 - Ungroup all the elements of the design.

-- Select the elements that you would like to be the same color and click the Weld button.
+- Select the elements that you would like to be the same color and click the Weld button in the Layers panel.
 I select all of the stars in the example below.

 Repeat steps 5 & 6 for all the different colored elements you would like to have in your finished design.

 - Select all the design elements and click Group.

 - Click the Offset button and adjust the offset distance until you like how it looks.